Surrender (Perry Como song): Chart performance

 Como's version of "Surrender" peaked at #2 on the Most Played Juke Box Records chart on July 20, 1946.
 A few weeks later on August 3, 1946, "Surrender" peaked at #1 on the Billboard Best Selling Popular Retail Records and #2 on the Records Most Played on the Air chart.
 Outside of Billboard, Como's rendition of "Surrender" peaked at number 2 on Your Hit Parade.

 Woody Herman version

 In June 1946, Woody Herman released a cover of "Surrender" with the Blue Flames.
 Billboard said Herman's rendition of "Surrender" with the Blue Flames had an enjoyable saxophone performance and did "full justice to the ballad plait".

 Chart performance

 From July to October 1946, Herman's version peaked at #8 on Billboard's Records Most Played on the Air and #12 on Most Played Jukebox Records charts.

 Other versions

 Throughout 1946, multiple versions of "Surrender" were released.
 Billboard said that Phil Brito's cover was apt for his vocals while Tony Pastor's version was "pure corn".

-Other recorded versions of "Surrender" include: